Shadow Puppet Play

 Shadow puppets were invented more than 2,000 years ago in the capital Changan (the historic name of Xian) during the ruling of Emperor Wu of the Han Dynasty.
 Chinese legends tell that the first shadow puppet was made to cheer up the Emperor as he was deeply saddened by the death of his favorite concubine, and lost interest in his kingdom.
 A minister was inspired by the shadows cast by dolls as children played, and put up a play of vivid shadow images created by puppets cut by donkey skin.
-The Emperor was cheered up, and the shadow puppetry soon became very popular in the Changan city (Xian).
+The Emperor was cheered up, and shadow puppetry soon became very popular in Changan city (Xian).

-During a shadow puppet play, the puppets are controlled with thin sticks similar to chopsticks.
+During shadow puppet play, the puppets are controlled with thin sticks similar to chopsticks.
 They are moved behind a screen with a light behind them.
 The shadows of the puppets are shown on the screen and can be seen by the audience.
-A puppet play often shows about Chinese legends, battles, and mythological creatures.
+A puppet play often shows Chinese legends, battles, and mythological creatures.
 A small band of musicians is accompanied during the play.

 What Our Clients Say

 1-to-1 Service | Reply within 24hrs | Expert's Advice

 SUBSCRIBE TO WIN A FREE TOUR